SRAM Controller Technical Specification

 sram_ctrl provides the scrambling device with a predefined scrambling key and nonce when it comes out of reset.

-It is the task of SW to request a new scrambling key and nonce via the CSRs as described in the Programmer’s Guide below.
+It is the task of SW to request an updated scrambling key and nonce via the CSRs as described in the Programmer’s Guide below.

 For SW convenience, the SRAM controller also provides an LFSR-based memory initialization feature that can overwrite the entire memory with pseudorandom data.
 Similarly to the scrambling key, it is the task of of SW to request memory initialization via the CSRs as described in the Programmer’s Guide below.